Mbombela: Forestry

 The economy is heavily reliant on the forestry sector.
-SAPPI has a paper mill west of the city which was recently upgraded to produce cellulose fibers for various applications.
+SAPPI has a paper mill in the small town of Ngodwana, about 44 km south-west of the city which was recently upgraded to produce cellulose fibers for various applications.
 The city is the global headquarters of KISHUGU which is the parent company of Working on Fire.
 KISHUGU is also a major player in the forestry sector.
 The region has several timber-related industries such as lumber and saw mills as well as furniture, crate and carton manufacturing businesses.